George Halas: Legacy

+Halas's career ledger reads as follows: 63 years as an owner, 40 as a coach, 324 wins, and 8 NFL titles as a coach or owner.
+His 324 victories as a head coach stood as an NFL record for nearly three decades until 1993 when Don Shula broke the record with his 325th win.
+Halas's 324 wins are still far and away the most in Bears history; they are three times that of runner-up Mike Ditka.
+He was a charter member of the Pro Football Hall of Fame in 1963.

 Honors

 In both 1963 and 1965, Halas was selected by The Sporting News, the AP and the UPI as the NFL Coach of the Year.
 In 1997, he was featured on a U.S. postage stamp as one of the legendary coaches of football.
 He has been recognized by ESPN as one of the ten most influential people in sports in the 20th century, and as one of the greatest coaches.
 In 1993, Miami Dolphins coach Don Shula finally surpassed Halas' victory total.
 From the 1984 season onward to this day, the jerseys of the Chicago Bears bear the initials "GSH" on their upper left sleeves in commemoration of Halas.
 In 1956, Halas was awarded the Navy Distinguished Public Service Award, which is the Navy's highest civilian award.

 There are two extant awards named for Halas: the George Halas Trophy (awarded by the NFL to the National Football Conference champion) and the George S. Halas Courage Award (Pro Football Writers Association).
 From 1966 to 1996, a George Halas Trophy was also awarded to the NFL defensive player of the year by the Newspaper Enterprise Association.
 The Chicago Bears retired number 7 in his honor, and the Pro Football Hall of Fame is located on George Halas Drive.

 The University of Illinois at Urbana–Champaign inducted Halas into the Engineering Hall of Fame in 2016.

+The Bears erected a statue and marker dedicated to Halas in 2019 near the south entrance to Soldier Field.